The fader strips provide dedicated mixing controls for the channels assigned to the current bank/layer.

 Controls Overview

-Each channel fader strip is divided into the areas described below.
+Each fader strip is divided into the areas described below.

 Operation

-- The remaining rotary controls (3) are assignable Free Controls.
+• On a single-fader panel, the remaining rotary controls (3a) are assignable Free Controls.
 These can be assigned or paged to any channel parameter: EQ, Compressor, Aux sends, etc.

 The rest of this topic describes the controls in more detail.